Capsular Release Surgery

 One Ashford Hospital is well placed to see patients from Ashford, Canterbury, Maidstone, Dover, Folkestone and all surrounding areas.
 To book an appointment, call the hospital direct on 01233 364 022 or email here.

 You can use your private medical insurance or pay for your Capsular Release Surgery treatment.
-We offer competitive, fixed price packages as well as the ability to spread the cost of your treatment over a number of months.
+We offer competitive, fixed price packages.
 If you are using your health insurance, please contact your insurer first for approval and let them know you’d like to be treated at One Ashford Hospital

 Why One Ashford Hospital